Tag Archives: Woodstock Birthdays

 Drummer ND Smart

 In early 1969, Smart did session work with Felix Pappalardi as drummer for Leslie West who was recording his first solo album.
 It would be called Mountain.
-From that work, Smart briefly (of course) became part of West’s band who performed at Woodstock.
+From that work, Smart briefly (of course) became part of West’s band that performed at Woodstock.

 Drummer ND Smart